-Okay, show of hands.
+Quick show of hands.

-Who else is still searching for that perfect glove that’ll keep your hands warm in the freezing cold?
+Who else is still searching for that perfect hunting glove that’ll keep your hands warm in the freezing cold?

 Yeah, most of us are.

-The fact is, there are so many opinions on what is best that it is hard to know who to trust.
+Because the fact is, there are so many opinions on what is best that it is hard to know who to trust.

 Let me explain.